- 7 Ways to Get the Most Out of Your Tax Refund

 Review Lesser-Known Credits

 You may already be familiar with some of the bigger deductions and credits but be sure you’re aware of all the lesser-known ones that you may be missing out on.

-For example, if you’re a homeowner who installed energy-efficient items in and around your home, you may qualify for the non-business energy credit, solar credit, or a few other energy credits.
+For example, if you’re a homeowner who installed energy-efficient items in and around your home, you may qualify for non-business energy credit, solar credit, or a few other energy credits.
 While they aren’t necessarily the biggest credits, every little bit counts when it comes to your refund.